ecotaxa/uvpec/README.md

 We have prepared a `test` folder in our package.
 This allows you to check if the pipeline works without lauching a full process that will take a good amount of time.
 It is always a good idea to check if everything works before using it on a full training set and also after some package updates.
 To use it, navigate in the test folder using `cd test` then run `uvpec config.yaml`.
 You should see something going on in your terminal.
 Don't forget to check your output folder now !

-To check if the pipeline is not broken somewhere, we have implemented some tests that check (so far) if the desired outputs are present at the end of the procedure.
+In addition, there is also another test that you can run in order to see if the pipeline is not broken somewhere.
+For that,  run `pytest` (that actually looks for test_uvpec.py) in your terminal.
+Everything should now be taken care of and if you only see green lights it means that all tests went smoothly!
 If not, that means something went wrong and the error messages can help us find where the leak is.
-For that,  run `pytest` (that actually looks for test_uvpec.py) in your terminal, everything should now be taken care of and if you only see green lights it means that all tests went smoothly!

 Just a reminder, if you see some errors during the test, check if you did not forget to run `uvpec config.yaml`.
 `pytest` is not automatically present on your laptop.
 To install it, `pip install --user pytest`

-### How to uninstall or if you want to update the package ?
+### How to uninstall or what to do if you want to update the package ?

 Run `pip uninstall uvpec` before reinstalling it
 Run `pip3 install --user git+https://github.com/ecotaxa/uvpec`